slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 - Plans are channel-specific and can be applied to multiple days via cron expressions or date ranges
 - Each plan contains [SchedulePlanBlockAssignment](SchedulePlanBlockAssignment.md) entries that directly define what content runs when using `start_time` (schedule-time offset from 00:00) and `duration` (minutes)
 - Plans can reference assets, series, rules, or [VirtualAssets](VirtualAsset.md) (reusable containers that encapsulate structured content sequences)
-- Plans can optionally use [SchedulePlanLabel](SchedulePlanLabel.md) for visual organization (labels do not affect scheduling logic)
 - Plans support layering with priority resolution (higher priority plans override lower priority plans)
 - [ContentPolicyRule](ContentPolicyRule.md) can be used to validate assignment compatibility (future feature)

 ### 2. ScheduleDay

 Resolved, immutable daily schedule derived from SchedulePlans.
-A background daemon (ScheduleService) uses the channel's programming day anchor to generate ScheduleDay rows 3–4 days in advance.
+SchedulingService uses the channel's programming day anchor to generate ScheduleDay rows 3–4 days in advance.

 - Generated from active, layered SchedulePlans for a specific channel and date
 - Contains resolved asset selections with real-world wall-clock times